pyrex8/atari_pygame/README.md

 This is equivalent to setting the background color register at scan line "y" and for the next "height" scan lines (remember they are interlaced).

+*playfield_collision(x, y)*

+This is a repetative process used in the code so it was turned into a function.
+Really just for internal code use.

+*place_digit(screen, x, y, digit, color)*

+A built in function to print digits using playfield graphics.
+This was one of the earliest and crudest scoring methods.
+On an atari this requied ROM and quite a bit of coding work.
+This function is to take the tedium out of doing this manually.

+*number(screen, x, y, value, color)*

+Takes the place_digit() function one step further by printing a complete integer.

 =================